Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_llama2.md

 title: Set up AI Proxy with Llama2
 ---

-Set up the AI Proxy plugin to use the Llama2 LLM.
+This guide walks you through setting up the AI Proxy plugin with the Llama2 LLM.

 {:.important}
 > Llama2 is a self-hosted model.
 As such, it requires setting the model option `upstream_url`, pointing to the absolute